redhat-na-ssa/demo-ibm-spyre/docs/01-install-spyre-rhoai-from-ocp.md

 > [!IMPORTANT]
-> These instructions are only for Kubeadmins who are setting up RHOAI & OCP services
+> These instructions are only for `cluster-admin` who are setting up RHOAI & OCP services

 - Spyre https://catalog.redhat.com/en/software/containers/ibm-aiu/spyre-operator/688a1121575e62c686a471d4
 - OpenShift AI https://catalog.redhat.com/software/container-stacks/detail/63b85b573112fe5a95ee9a3a